 WG4: Security and Privacy Analysis of Real-World Systems

 WG4 will have a short-term and practical impact.
-In particular, WG4 will (1) provide companies with helpful recommendations for attack mitigation, challenge WG1, WG2, and WG3 with experimental results, in order to make models, tools, and methods better fitted to the real-world, and raise the awareness of citizens, because users themselves can significantly reduce the risks when they are aware of the security and privacy issues.
+In particular, WG4 will (1) provide companies with helpful recommendations for attack mitigation, (2) challenge WG1, WG2, and WG3 with experimental results, in order to make models, tools, and methods better fitted to the real-world, and (3) raise the awareness of citizens, because users themselves can significantly reduce the risks when they are aware of the security and privacy issues.